Protein–phenolic interactions in lentil and wheat crackers with onion skin phenolics: effects of processing and in vitro gastrointestinal digestion

 a

-This study aimed to evaluate the proteinphenolic interaction in functional crackers made of wheat/lentil
+This study aimed to evaluate the protein–phenolic interaction in functional crackers made of wheat/lentil

-our with onion skin phenolics (onion skin powder: OSP, onion skin phenolic extract: OSE, or quercetin:
+flour with onion skin phenolics (onion skin powder: OSP, onion skin phenolic extract: OSE, or quercetin:

 Q) after in vitro gastrointestinal digestion.
 Phenolic/antioxidant recovery in crackers was lower with higher